DIAN

 Overview

-The DIAN study is a longitudinal multicentric study.
-Participants in the study, of whom there are already more than 400, are examined at two-year intervals.
-The group of participants includes persons whose biological parents (father or mother) or siblings have one of the three gene mutations APP, PSEN1 or PSEN2.
-Alzheimer's sufferers can be suspected of having an autosomal, dominantly inherited form of Alzheimer's if they were not older than 60 at the onset of the disease, and if other members of their family have also developed the disease at an age of 60 or younger.
-To be eligible for the study, persons need to be unaware of their mutation status.
-Whether or not they are already showing symptoms is not important.
-The minimum age for participants is 18.
+The DIAN study is a multi-centre, longitudinal study of more than 500 people who are followed up every two years.
+People are enrolled if their biological parents (father or mother) or siblings have one of the three gene mutations APP, PSEN1 or PSEN2.
+An autosomal dominant form of Alzheimer's disease is suspected if the person is not older than 60 at the onset of the disease and if there are or have been other cases of the disease in the family that also started at the age of 60 or younger.
+Participants do not need to know their mutation status, they may or may not show symptoms of the disease.
+The minimum age is 18 years.

 Course of the study

-The examinations in the framework of the study will include a detailed physical examination and an interview, both conducted by a study investigator.
-They will also include a detailed neuropsychological testing (with testing of memory functions and other aspects of cognitive performance), the taking of a blood sample for testing that will include genetic testing, a lumbar puncture (collection of cerebrospinal fluid), a cranial MRI scan and a cranial positron emission tomography scan (FDG PET/MRI and PiB PET/MRI).
+The study examinations include a detailed physical examination and interview by a study physician, a detailed neuropsychological examination (testing memory and other areas of mental performance), a blood sample and a lumbar puncture (collection of cerebrospinal fluid) for genetic testing and fluid biomarkers, a magnetic resonance imaging (MRI) scan of the head, and a positron emission tomography (FDG-PET-MRI or TAU-PET-MRI and PIB-PET-MRI) scan of the head.

 Welcome to our website, here you can inform yourself basically cookie-free.